adaptive-testers/adaptive-testing/.github/PULL_REQUEST-TEMPLATE.md

     - Any refactoring or bug fixes.

     ## How to Test
-    Steps for reviewers to verify the changes:
+    Steps for reviewers to verify the changes locally and in CI:
     1. Navigate to [specific URL/page].
     2. Perform [specific action].
     3. Observe [expected outcome].